Baoufa/hh-fundme/README.md

     <li><a href="#usage">Usage</a></li>
     <li><a href="#roadmap">Roadmap</a></li>
     <li><a href="#contributing">Contributing</a></li>
+    <li><a href="#contact">Contact</a></li>
     <li><a href="#license">License</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is custom HardHat boilerplate to kickstart deployment and interactions with any contracts on professional.
+This is custom HardHat boilerplate to kickstart deployment and interactions with any contracts on professional level.
-It includes all
+It notably includes:
 * required packages
 * customs scripts
 * preset hardhatconfig.js